Paleo Persimmon Walnut Mini Muffinsjump to recipe

 - Line your mini muffin pan with mini muffin liners or parchment paper squares cut to about 3 inch square.

-- In a large bowl, mix the dry ingredients together (almond meal, salt, and baking soda).
+- In a large bowl, mix the dry ingredients together (almond meal, salt, baking soda, and cinnamon).

 - In a separate bowl, whisk the wet ingredients together (honey, oil, almond extract, egg, and water).